radishland/radish/README.md

 }
 ```

-Notice that we didn't implement any handlers yet.
-This allows for a clean separation between definition and implementation.
+Notice that we haven't implement any handlers yet.
+This cleanly separates definition from implementation.

-We can already use our effects in a type-safe way:
+We can already use our effects type-safely:

 ```ts
 // `content` is of type string